kunkka19xx/lgtm/docs/PLAN.md

 - Stage/unstage hunks (`s`/`u`) and revert-a-hunk, both as `TextEdit` through `Buffer.apply()`
 - Risk-ordered hunks with configurable rules; session history; Zellij (degraded, OSC 52 default)
 - Custom TOML themes + live reload + `--theme-preview`; more lexers, or tree-sitter if language demand justifies it
+- Turn timeline (`[t` / `]t`) and restore (`R`, `lgtm restore <path> --turn N`), both on the v0.2 snapshot store (SNAPSHOTS.md §5.3-5.4).
+Comparing any two turns is diff-of-diff with no extra machinery.
+Restore is the most dangerous action in the tool and gets the most friction: snapshot first, always show a confirmation diff, never restore more than was selected
+- Desktop notifications, layer 3 (NOTIFICATIONS.md §2): opt-in, and it stays opt-in because it needs tmux `allow-passthrough` and silently no-ops without it

 ## Pre-1.0